DMistry13/UoM_CSL_Harvard_Manchester/README.md

 # Harvad-Manchester Refeerncing Addon

 Aim: Write an addon for Zotero, so that references can be exported in the "Harvad Manchester" Style.
-THis code is built in CSL.
+This code is implemented in CSL.

 Authors:
 Adrian Kosikowski